Ganendra-Orchid/Kelompok-3-Kelas-B/README.md

 ## 3. Project Description

-This program is a .
+This program is a simple grade calculator to calculate and clasify student's grade

 ---